Sony XBR75X940D 4K HDR Ultra HD TV Review [Update]

 TRILUMINOS display technology creates incredibly true, natural shades of colors that are rich and vibrant and brings you closer than ever to real-world colors.

-Remote Control – Sony has ditched the two remote combo found on previous year’s premium XBR models and is minus the touchpad version.
+Remote Control – Sony has ditched the two remote combos found on the previous year’s premium XBR models and is minus the touchpad version.
 Now you get just a basic IR remote that contains the built-in mic.
-The remote also has a new dedicated Google Play button which is adjacent to the Netflix button.
+The remote also has a new dedicated Google Play button that is adjacent to the Netflix button.
 The remote is not backlit.

 Other features include: